tarunmankar/TVmaze/README.md

 # Getting Started with Create React App

-Created react app that display actor and tv shows data from TVmaze api.
+Created react web app that display actor and tv shows data.
+I used TVmaze API's for this project.